Zoefia/Zoefia-aime-extrapolation/readme.md

 Results will be placed under `logs/`, which you can view by tensorboard.

 ## Download the datasets and pre-trained models
-The datasets and pretrained models can be access from [Github Release](ht
+The datasets and pretrained models can be access from [Github Release](https://github.com/argmax-ai/aime/releases/latest).
+All the datasets and models are released under a [_CC BY 4.0 licen